Scooby-Doo and the Cyber Chase: Home media

-Scooby-Doo and the Cyber Chase was released October 9, 2001 for both VHS and DVD formats.
 The film was re-released on Blu-ray on March 29, 2011.
 This was the first animated Scooby-Doo film to be produced in the high-definition format.

 Video game

 A video game based on the film was released by THQ in 2001 for the PlayStation and Game Boy Advance.
 This is the first Scooby-Doo video game to be on a sixth-generation handheld.